sergiorgiraldo/FlexibleTimer-WearOS/README.md

 * Double-tap uses Compose detectTapGestures(onDoubleTap) on the running screens

-* Vibration: 1 short pulse on start, 1 short pulse after each non-final sequential timer, 3 short pulses at the end
+* Vibration: 3 long pulse on start, 2 long pulse after each non-final sequential timer, 3 long pulses at the end

 * Group layout: 2-column symmetric grid for 4 timers, stacked for 2 or 3 timers